dankuck/dankuck.github.io/_posts/2021-04-03-trumans-map-5-loss-aversion.md

 The Bible chapters were not in any sensible order, but I found it.

-Psalm 23:4, Yea, though I walk through the valley of the shadow of death, I will fear no evil.
+<i>Psalm 23:4 : Yea, though I walk through the valley of the shadow of death, I will fear no evil.</i>

 “Gotcha!”
 I dropped the Bible as David Monopoly nearly put out my ear drums.